johnston9/shot-caller-production/README.md

 A web application for film, TV and video production.<br>

 ## Purpose
 Essentially the site consists of three elements.
-The first to introduce the user to its two software products, one an "All in One Film, TV, and Video Production Platform" and two "Budgeting Software".
+The first to introduce the user to its two software products, an "All in One Film, TV, and Video Production Platform" and "Budgeting Software".
 This element aims to give them about them clear information about the products and encourage them to create an account and purchase them.
 The second contains the user's account page which allows them to purchase products and view their already purchased ones easily.
 The third is the actual Budgeting Software.
 This is available as a separate product but is also included as part of the "All in One Platform".
 <br>

 ## Usage